themashcodee/shoping-cart-animation/README.md

 # Framer motion shopping cart animation

-This project is just made for fun and learn (framer motion)[https://framer.com/motion]
+This project is just made for fun and learn (https://framer.com/motion)[Framer Motion]